axelvaldez/radical-companies/_posts/Missing Chapters/2022-05-04-radical-companies-faq.markdown

  <p>If you are a lesser boss, you can get “your” team going in the general direction of going RADICAL.
 It will be easier to move towards co-management (because you are a boss), but more difficult to move fully into co-ownership, but you can take some limited steps in that general direction.</p>
  <p>If you are not an owner or a boss, we don’t know how you could proceed, other than to leave and either start your own company or join one that’s aligned with where you want to go.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">What do I have to give up?</h2>
+<h2>What do I have to give up?</h2>
  <p>The illusion of control, the fantasy that life is about winning and losing, the competitive silos, the stress, the obsession with “getting rich,” and the drive to dominate (or be dominated).</p>
  <p>What you get instead is a company that creates more wealth that more people benefit from, a better quality of life for all involved, it’s more innovative and less risky, more resilient and scalable, a learning, collaborative culture.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">If the benevolent owners are fairly young, self-management is not so at risk, right?</h2>
+<h2>If the benevolent owners are fairly young, self-management is not so at risk, right?</h2>
  <p>The owners could decide to sell the company or they can simply change their mind overnight.
 Unfortunately, we’ve had an example of the latter recently (<em>ca.</em>, 2021), witness Basecamp.</p>
  <p>Basecamp is a software company and was touted as a self-management poster child.
 Its owners, Jason Fried and David Heinemeier Hansson, believe strongly in the capability of people to self-manage – Fried even wrote books about it.
 Then one day Jason and David got off on the wrong side of their respective beds, so to speak, and brushed aside everything that the Basecamp <em>employees</em> had built over many years as a self-managed team.
 As a result Basecamp lost more than a third of its staff overnight.</p>
  <p>BTW, this overnight change of heart was, at least, more open (<em>i.e.</em>, Fried posted the letter publicly).
 When benevolent owners backtrack little by little, it most often goes unnoticed.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Core Design Principle “nested enterprises,” is questionable.
+<h2>Core Design Principle “nested enterprises,” is questionable.
 Wouldn’t bad behavior of one group always be sanctioned within a bigger ecosystem?</h2>
  <p>This stuff about “sanctioning bad behavior” only makes sense if the whole ecosystem is corrupt.
 This is very likely the case in a FIAT business.
 But in a RADICAL company even if a few co-owners drink too much Kool-Aid, the others will raise the red flag.</p>
  <p>In any case, this is not about “sanctioning.”
 It is about applying the same Core Design Principle to any interactions with other groups within the same organization managing a Common Pool Resource,</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Boundaries of users and resource are clear</h2>
+<h2>Boundaries of users and resource are clear</h2>
  <ul>
   <li>Congruence between benefits and costs</li>
   <li>Users had procedures for making own rules</li>